 You’re enrolled in the marketplace and are happy with your plan

-A good amount of people enrolled in the current marketplace pay full price for their coverage as they earn above the 400% of the poverty level and aren’t subsidy-eligible.
-However, under the ARP, you may be eligible for a subsidy.
-If you’re happy with your plan and find that you’re coming into a subsidy, you can file it on your 2022 taxes.
-However, you can log back into your marketplace account and claim your subsidy amount; that way, it can be paid to your insurer over the course of the year.
+Many marketplace enrollees pay full price because they earn over 400% of the federal poverty level and lack subsidies.
+However, the American Rescue Plan expanded subsidy eligibility, even for higher-income individuals.
+If you’re satisfied with your current plan and qualify for a subsidy, you can claim it on your 2022 taxes.
+Alternatively, log into your marketplace account and apply the subsidy now to reduce monthly payments throughout the year.

 These are just a few of the ways that you can bet your healthcare costs are going to change because of the ARP bill.